 6.1.
 Once you have registered as a student, the University raises a tuition fee invoice for the full academic year and you are liable for this payment.
 You are also responsible for the timely payment of your tuition fee for each academic year of study and any additional costs that you may incur (such as library fines or fieldwork costs).
-The tuition fee levels for each type of student are set out at the following links:
+The tuition fee levels are set out at the following link:

-Undergraduate: www.hope.ac.uk/undergraduate/feesandfunding
+www.hope.ac.uk/undergraduate/feesandfunding